Dovahzul Translator

 Type any phrase and get the Dovahzul version instantly.
 If you play D&D and need a different dragon language, the Draconic Translator covers the official Dungeons & Dragons version.

-How to Use This Dovahzul Translator
+How to Use the Dovahzul Translator

 1. Type English text into the left box